O Holy Night: Origin and composition

-Cappeau's understanding of Christian theology was derived from Jesuit educators at the Collège de France in Paris.
-The words are based on the Nativity of Jesus, specifically from the Gospel of Luke, and were inspired by the hypothesis of being a witness of the moment.
-His poem was generally anthemic, reflective of Cappeau's socialist and abolitionist views.
-Minuit, chrétiens spoke commands to kneel and demonstrate humility before God.
-Its opening line, which spawned early controversy for the song adaptation, reads: "Midnight, Christian!
+Cappeau wrote the poem on 3 December 1847 during a stagecoach journey from Mâcon to Dijon.
+His understanding of Christian theology came from Jesuit teachers at the Collège de France.
+The poem draws on themes from the Nativity of Jesus and reflects Cappeau's social and abolitionist views.
+Its opening line, later the subject of debate, reads: "Midnight, Christians!
 It is the solemn hour when the Man-God descended unto us, to erase original sin, and to stop the wrath of his Father."
-The original French text more directly refers to the Christian gospel message.